 If you don’t want eggs all around your plants, you better keep brooding hens near their laying boxes.
 If a hen lays eggs in your garden, it will refuse to leave from there because of the natural feeling of parenthood and for the security of those eggs.
 This rebellion might delay your gardening process so watch out!

 Yes, it is a great idea to use garden chickens as pets.
 There is no doubt about that.
-However, it is also a hassle at the same time and it will require labour and hard work to make sure your sweet dreams don’t turn into nightmares.
-Follow all the precautions listed above and make sure that you only profit from chicken gardening and no loss happens.
+However, it is also a hassle at the same time and it will require labor and hard work to make sure your sweet dreams don’t turn into nightmares.
+Follow all the precautions listed above and make sure that you only profit from chicken gardening without any undesired losses or side effects.